FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 A
 ```

-**Question 161: What makes the Lotka-Volterra equations a continuous-time dynamical system?**
+**What makes the Lotka-Volterra equations a continuous-time dynamical system?**
 - A) They model population changes at discrete intervals only.
 - B) They are based on continuous changes over time, not just at specific points.
 - C) They predict exact population sizes at fixed times.